henryli17/web3-ticketing-poc/README.md

 - Connect your MetaMask wallet at http://localhost:3000/, this should automatically prompt you to switch to the `Localhost 8545` Ethereum network.

+### Troubleshooting
+- In my personal testing, I have found that the MetaMask extension can have trouble switching between Ethereum networks causing transactions to hang indefinitely.
+This can usually be fixed by reinstalling the MetaMask extension on your browser.

 # Testing
 - Run smart contract unit tests.
 ```bash